Bira/octopus-carnival/_drafts/wir-mm-4e-galeb-durh.md

 The sample encounter is level 11: 1 rockcaller, 4 gargoyles, and 1 bulette.
 The bulette is surely there as a surprise interloper who will go for the combatants most obviously made of meat: the PCs.

+You are also likely to find galeb duhr in earth giant strongholds, as slaves and guards.
+Like the azer, they'd be the first line of defense against invaders, covering those entry points too small to fit a giant.
+Also like azer, you might be able to persuade them to rebel.

 I like galeb duhrs, and their shared origin with the azers and dwarves.
 It's still perfectly possible to have interactions with them that resemble the ones